De | En

 Work & Stress

-(Deutsch) Employee organizational identification has been proposed and found to be positively related to employee health and well-being.
-The empirical evidence, however, is not unequivocal, and some authors have suggested possible dark sides of identification...
+Employee organizational identification has been proposed and found to be positively related to employee health and well-being.
+The empirical evidence, however, is not unequivocal, and some authors have suggested possible dark sides of identification.
+This potential negative effect of over-identification...

 Do I hear the whistle?
 A first attempt to measure four forms of employee silence and their correlates.